Lauren Drain Leaves Little To The Imagination In Curve-Hugging Mini Dress

 Lauren Drain added some serious heat to her page when she shared a sizzling new shot that captured her in a curve-hugging dress.
 The post was added to her feed on Monday, and Drain’s fans have been loving the sight.

 The hot new upload showed the model staring into a mirror that sat directly in front of her.
 She posed indoors but did not use a geotag that indicated her exact location.
 The floor-length mirror was lined with a rustic frame, and its reflection showed a simple patterned rug with a coffee table on top.
-The image was snapped behind the model, and its reflection captured Drain’s entire figure.
+The image was snapped from behind Drain, capturing her entire figure.
 She held one arm slightly in front of her and used the opposite hand to grab her elbow.
-The model cocked her head slightly to the side and parted her lips to flash a glimpse of her teeth.
+She cocked her head slightly to the side and parted her lips to flash a glimpse of her teeth.

 The model opted for a curve-hugging dress that left little to the imagination.
-The garment appeared to be constructed of silk and boasted a tan fabric that was the perfect compliment to Drain’s bronze figure.
-The dress was backless and allowed the model to show off her sculpted back and shoulders.
-The fabric-covered what was necessary and its daringly short length showed off her strong stems.
-A slit on the side revealed that Drain was likely underwearless underneath the garment.
+The garment appeared to be constructed of silk and boasted a tan hue that was the perfect complement to Drain’s bronzed figure.
+The dress was backless and allowed her to show off her sculpted back and shoulders.
+The slinky number covered little more than what was necessary, and its daringly short length showed off her toned stems.
+A slit on the side revealed that Drain was likely pantyless underneath the garment.

 The front of the dress boasted a plunging neckline that dipped low into Drain’s cleavage.
-The piece appeared to have a halterneck top while the the fabric near Drain’s midsection bunched together and showed off her tiny waist and midsection.
-Like the back of the piece, the front hit a few inches above her knee and flaunted her muscular quads.
+The piece appeared to have a halterneck top while the fabric around Drain’s midsection showcased her tiny waist.
+Like the back of the piece, the front hit a few inches down her thighs, highlighting her muscular quads.
 The fitness model completed her look with a pair of strappy heels that matched the color of her dress.

-Drain styled her platinum blond locks with a middle part, and her hair cascaded over her shoulders.
+Drain styled her platinum blond locks with a side part, and her hair cascaded over her shoulders.
 The social media star was all done-up with a bold application of makeup that helped make her striking features pop.
-The look appeared to include defined brows, mascara, blush, highlighter, and vibrant red lipstick.
+The look appeared to include defined brows, mascara, blush, highlighter, and dark red lipstick.

 It comes as no surprise that the photo has been double-tapped over 29,000 times.
 An additional 230 fans took their admiration a step further and left comments for the former nurse.